abilandz/PH8124/Lecture_2/Lecture_2.md

 unalias -a
 ```

+where also for this command the option **-a** stands for 'all'.

-Aliases are definitely a nice feature, but do not overdo it, because:
+Aliases are definitely a nice feature, but do not overuse them, because:

 * By default, aliases are available only in the terminal in which you have defined them.
 But this can be easily circumvented by modifying the special configuration files ```.bashrc``` and/or ```.bash_aliases``` --- to be clarified later in this section;
 * When you move to another computer your personal aliases are clearly not available there by default;
 * Aliases can overwrite the name of the existing **Linux** or **Bash** command --- aliases will have the higher precedence in execution;
 * Aliases cannot accept options or arguments, like regular commands (or **Bash** functions, as we will see later).

-Aliases are literally shortcuts for commands or whatever else, defined for convenience only to save typing.
-Whatever you have defined an alias to stand for, **Bash** with simply inline or replace in the terminal the alias name with its definition, and then execute --- nothing more nor less than that!
+Aliases are literally shortcuts for lengthy commands or any other lengthy terminal input.
+They are defined for convenience only to save typing.
+Whatever you have defined an alias to stand for, **Bash** with simply inline or replace the alias name in the terminal with its definition, and then execute --- nothing more nor less than that!

 #### B) Variables <a name="variables"></a>